 In Hershey there is even a theme park with rides named after Hershey’s candies.
 Oh yes, it’s clever marketing, but it’s also so much fun.

 Also, I am doubtful that my children will ever forget the catchy song that accompanies the ride at Hershey’s Chocolate World.
 The Disney-like animated characters demonstrate how Hershey’s chocolate is made during the free educational ride.

 For a more traditional factory tour experience, head to central Pennsylvania.
 The Julius Sturgis Pretzel Tour is a Trekaroo favorite, but you’re sure to find one that’s just right for your family in Trekaroo’s Family Friendly Factory Tours in Pennsylvania.

-In President Lincoln’s words, (the world) “ can never forget what they did here.”
+In President Lincoln’s words, the world “ can never forget what they did here.”
 Simply put, that’s the reason why families must visit Gettysburg National Military Park — so that they will always remember the cost of the American Civil War.

 For assistance in planning your family’s memorable visit to Gettysburg, check out Trekaroo’s How To Visit Gettysburg with Kids.

-1. Learn About the Foundations of American Independence in Historic Philadelphia
+Learn About the Foundations of American Independence in Historic Philadelphia

 Every school child in the United States studies the Declaration of Independence and United States Constitution.

 These are two of the most important documents in our nation’s history.
 Visiting Independence Hall and imagining what it must have been like to be among Thomas Jefferson and Benjamin Franklin debating the future of our nation, is an essential lesson in American history.

 While viewing the Liberty Bell at Independence National Historical Park, children have the opportunity to ponder the Preamble of the Constitution.
 They can reflect on what it means when it states that the purpose of the US Constitution is to “secure the Blessings of Liberty to ourselves and our Posterity.”
 What an invaluable lesson!